nagendramishr/mini-rag-quickstart/README.md

 > - [A Simple Guide To Retrieval Augmented Generation Language Models](https://www.smashingmagazine.com/2024/01/guide-retrieval-augmented-generation-language-models/) includes a diagram showing the generator flow in a RAG-based system.
 > - [Retrieval augmented generation (RAG) explained](https://www.superannotate.com/blog/rag-explained) provides a simple diagram that shows the process of RAG at the intersection of natural language generation (NLG) and information retrieval (IR).

-In general, LLM's are costly to train and customize because training requires very large GPU clusters running complex calculations for an extended period of time.
-You can learn more about it in this in-depth description here:  [Efficient LLM Training](https://arxiv.org/pdf/2104.04473.pdf).
-The problem is made more complicated if the data is constantly changing.
+In general, RAG is a way to overcome th need to constantly train and retrain a LLM.
+LLM are the engine in generative AI, but they are very to train because they require a lot of computation to build. ( Think large GPU clusters running complex calculations for a long time.)
+This is so computationally expensive that keeping up with new data or customizing becomes cost prohibitive.
+You can learn more about it in this in-depth description here:  [Efficient LLM Training](https://arxiv.org/pdf/2104.04473.pdf). .

-Customers who implement the RAG model not only solve the training issues, but they also gain the following benefits:
+Customers who implement the RAG model can not only solve the training issues, but they also gain the following benefits:

 > - **Access to External Knowledge:** RAG provides LLMs access to external knowledge through documents, resulting in contextually accurate and factual responses.
 > - **Cost-Effective:** RAG is more cost-effective than fine-tuning, as it doesn’t require the labeled data and computational resources that come with model training.